Bree-009/A-Boxoffice-Analysis/README.md

 - The Dataset from **The Numbers** contains *5782 rows and 6 columns*.
 The columns are: 'id', 'release_date', 'movie', 'production_budget', 'domestic_gross', and 'worldwide_gross'.
 This dataset is relevant as it shows movie, how much the budget for production was, and how much income they grossed worldwide.

   ## Methodology
+- Knowledge Discovery in Databases
+Knowledge Discovery in Databases involves; Selection, Preprocessing, Transformation, Data Mining, Evaluation, and Utilization; all of which were used to get data from the im.db dataset.
+The data was cleaned and transformed data for analysis.
+Data was then converted data into easily readable formats for analysis.

+- Data Wrangling
+Only a few of the rows, columns, and tables were relevant to the analysis.
+The unnecessary rows, columns, and tables were dropped in this step.

+- Exploratory Data Analysis
+EDA was used to Identify trends in the data and Uncover patterns related to the movies doing the best in the box office.

   ## Conclusions

 - Majority of movies fall within the duration range of 80 to 150 minutes.
 This duration seems to strike an optimal balance, allowing for a comprehensive narrative while maintaining audience engagement throughout the film.